Alison Andrews, MA, LMFT, Psychotherapist

 Parent group facilitator, disordered eating support group

-Kelly Bain-Conkin, M.Div., MS Ed, LMHC, Psychotherapist
+Kelly Bain-Conkin, M.Div., MS Ed, LMHC, Psychotherapist Clinical Director

-Masters of Divinity; Masters of Educational Psychology, Baylor University
+Master of Educational Psychology, Baylor University

-Joyce A. Menchinger, MSW, LCSW, RPT, Psychotherapist
+Joyce A. Menchinger, MSW, LCSW, RPT, Psychotherapist,

 The Samaritan Health and Living Center has been my professional home for over 15 years.
 My dedication to fostering happy, healthy, relationships for children and families has been nurtured and supported through the mind/body/spirit philosophy of the Center and I continue to grow and expand my expertise with ongoing trainings and supervision.